cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   // IMPLEMENTATION DETAIL: Implementations may choose to prune stale acknowledgements and receipts at this stage
   // Since flushing has completed, any acknowledgement or receipt written before the chain went into flushing has
-  // already been processed by the counterparty can be removed.
+  // already been processed by the counterparty and can be removed.
-  // Implementatins may do this pruning work over multiple blocks for gas reasons.
+  // Implementations may do this pruning work over multiple blocks for gas reasons.
 In this case, they should be sure
   // to only prune stale acknowledgements/receipts and not new ones that have been written after the channel has reopened.
   // Implementations may use the counterparty NextSequenceSend as a way to determine which acknowledgement/receipts
   // were already processed by counterparty when flushing completed